Holly-Transport/goods-template/_sources/docs/2a-existing-data.md

 ![](images/intro-partnership-logos.png)

-{figure}
----
-height: 0px
----
-The Development Data Partnership manages ~30 pro-bono and on-demand data sharing agreements with firms on behalf of all World Bank staff.
-Staff can apply for access to these datasets through the Data Partnership portal: https://datapartnership.org/
+<center> *Fig. 1* The Development Data Partnership manages ~30 pro-bono and on-demand data sharing agreements with firms on behalf of all World Bank staff.
+Staff can apply for access to these datasets through the Data Partnership portal: https://datapartnership.org/</center>